microsoft/DPSDA/doc/source/getting_started/intro.rst

 What This Library Provides
 --------------------------

 **This library is the official Python package of Private Evolution**.
 It allows you to generate differentially private synthetic data (e.g., images, text) using the **Private Evolution** algorithm.
 This library is designed to be easy to use, flexible, modular, and extensible.
-It provides several popular foundation model APIs, and you can easily extend it to work with your own foundation models (and/or APIs), data types, or new **Private Evolution** algorithms if needed.
+It provides several popular foundation models and data synthesis tools, and you can easily extend it to work with your own foundation models (and/or APIs), data synthesis tools, data types, or new **Private Evolution** algorithms if needed.

 The source code of this **Private Evolution** library is available at https://github.com/microsoft/DPSDA.